MahsaHesam/Credit-card-fraud-detection/README.md

 **9. Data Scaling:**

-- This section create a StandardScaler instance named scaler.
+- This section creates a StandardScaler instance named scaler.